 The time I spend on different things changes – the percentage breakdown is rough, and in reality, is in constant flux: during experiments I spend more time in the lab.
 When a report is due, I spend majority of my time writing, etc. On average, I spend

 On average, I'm gone about 1–5 days a month.
 The time is fairly evenly split between presenting papers at conferences, collecting data using the specialized instruments at other national labs, and attending project meetings for the collaborative projects.
 I also do some field work, collecting water samples and soil cores to bring back to the lab.
-For example, in the spring of 2015, I will have travelled Pacific Northwest National Laboratories to meet with collaborators, and then to Denver to attend the ACS National Meeting to organize a session and present my research, and then to the University of Texas at Austin for our annual Energy Frontier Research Center (EFRC) project meeting.
+For example, I have travelled Pacific Northwest National Laboratories to meet with collaborators, ACS national meetings to where I might organize a session or present my research, and to our annual Energy Frontier Research Center (EFRC) project meeting.

 It changes.
 I use liquid chromatography coupled to the inductively coupled plasma mass spectrometer (LC-ICP-MS) and synchrotron based X-ray Absorption Spectroscopy (XAS) and software for the XAS data analysis as my main tools.
 Of course, I cannot live without crystallographic databases and X-ray diffraction.
 And recently, we’re doing more imaging (elemental maps and transmission electron microscope data), so image processing packages is a new thing I need to master.

 I have a shared office and two laboratories.
 I spend about 20% of my time in the laboratory, either processing samples or running analysis, but more often instructing students and others working on my projects.
 I spend some time at different laboratories and user facilities working with my collaborators, and occasionally I do field work.
 Significant time is spent at different meetings, and the majority of work I do is at my computer.

 How many hours do you work in a typical week?
 Is overtime typically required?